All Episodes

 Have them publicly posted in the newspaper.

-What the levels of this organism are, where, when are the days you don't go fishing or don't go swimming.
+What the levels of this organism are, where, when are the days you don't go fishing or don't go swimming, that doesn't solve the problem, that but immediately addresses the concern of people.

-In the long run, the only way they're going to solve it is we're not solving it, but manage it.
+In the long run, the only way they're going to solve it is really not solving it, but manage it, and that is by cutting back on the nutrients and the pollutants that are going into the rivers.

 What do you think the chances are we'll actually do that?

-They're not yet to that point, though?
+They're not yet to that point, though.

 I don't think you have the political support up in the legislature, and I know the governor is in a difficult situation because of the incredible pressures of the hog industry there.